 The Mobile Intensive Care Technician (MICT) which is also known as the Paramedic (EMT-P).
 Certification as an EMT is a prerequisite to the MICT program.
 The MICT is prepared to perform advanced life support functions in the pre-hospital emergency setting under the direction of a medical doctor.
 In addition to all functions performed by an EMT, a MICT performs advanced functions such as administering intravenous fluids; administering medication; performing endotracheal intubation; recording and reading electrocardiograms; and using the cardiac monitor defibrillator.
 Graduates are qualified to take the National Registry Examination for certification as an EMT-P and can apply for work with an ambulance service.

-The Kapi‘olani Community College MICT Program is nationally accredited by The Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The Kapi‘olani Community College Paramedic (MICT) Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 The MICT Program’s minimum goal is to, “Prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to care for patients in the prehospital setting.

 3-year review (2014, 2015, 2016) of MICT Program results for the O‘ahu, Maui, and Hawai‘i Island sites:

 National Registry Written Exam – 100% pass rate

 National Registry Practical Exam – 100% pass rate

 The Kapi‘olani CC paramedic program does not award advanced placement and it does not award credit for experiential learning.